EU and Côte d’Ivoire Fisheries Partnership Agreement

 Sources

-Proposal for a Council Decision on the conclusion, on behalf of the Union, of the Protocol (2025–2029) on the implementation of the Fisheries Partnership Agreement between the Republic of Côte d’Ivoire and the European Community
+Council Decision (EU) 2025/2229 on the conclusion, on behalf of the Union, of the Protocol on the implementation of the Fisheries Partnership Agreement between the Republic of Côte d’Ivoire and the European Community (2025-2029)

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU and Côte d’Ivoire Fisheries Partnership Agreement – allocation of fishing opportunities
+EU and Côte d’Ivoire Fisheries Partnership Agreement – Implementing Protocol approved

-Proposal for a Council Decision on the conclusion, on behalf of the Union, of the Protocol (2025–2029) on the implementation of the Fisheries Partnership Agreement between the Republic of Côte d’Ivoire and the European Community
+Council Decision (EU) 2025/2229 on the conclusion, on behalf of the Union, of the Protocol on the implementation of the Fisheries Partnership Agreement between the Republic of Côte d’Ivoire and the European Community (2025-2029)

 What is changing and why?

-The European Commission has negotiated a new Implementing Protocol (2025–2029) to the Fisheries Partnership Agreement between the EU and Côte d’Ivoire.
+The European Commission has approved the new Implementing Protocol (2025–2029) to the Fisheries Partnership Agreement between the European Union (EU) and Côte d’Ivoire.

 The new Protocol will provide fishing opportunities for 32 tuna fishing vessels from France, Portugal, and Spain, and the EU will provide Côte d’Ivoire a yearly financial contribution of €740,000 for access to the country’s fishing waters and to support its sectoral fisheries policy.